Gymnopithys

 Gymnopithys is a genus of passerine birds in the antbird family, Thamnophilidae.

 The species in this genus are specialist ant-followers that depend on swarms of army ants to flush arthropods out of the leaf litter.

 Taxonomy

 The genus Gymnopithys was introduced by the French ornithologist Charles Lucien Bonaparte in 1857 with the rufous-throated antbird as the type species.
-The name Gymnopithys combines the Ancient Greek gumnos meaning "bare" or "naked" with the name of the antbird genus Pithys that was erected by the French ornithologist Louis Jean Pierre Vieillot in 1818.
+The name Gymnopithys combines the Ancient Greek gumnos meaning "bare" or "naked" with the name of the antbird genus Pithys that was erected by the French ornithologist Louis Pierre Vieillot in 1818.
 The white-cheeked antbird and the bicolored antbird were formerly considered as conspecific.
 They were split into separate species based on the results of a genetic study published in 2007 that found that the white-cheeked antbird was more similar to the rufous-throated antbird than it was to the bicolored antbird.